Florida SHIP Indicator and Performance Data Dashboard

 5

-Mental Well-being and Substance Abuse Prevention
+Mental Well-being and Substance Abuse Prevention (MWSAP)

 Mental and emotional well-being enables individuals to realize their own abilities, cope with the normal stresses of life, work productively and contribute to his or her community.